kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 ### §142.33   Training agreements.

-A pilot school certificated under part 141 of this chapter may provide training, testing, and checking for a training center certificated under this part if—
+A pilot school certificated under [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md|part 141 of this chapter]] may provide training, testing, and checking for a training center certificated under this part if—

 \(a\) There is a training, testing, and checking agreement between the certificated training center and the pilot school;